robbinsr/quantifying/README.md

-You are reading the README.md file in the **quantifying** GitHub repository, for Russ Robbins.
+You are reading the README.md file in the **quantifying** GitHub repository associated with Russ Robbins.
 This repository stores the files quantifying.html as well as quantifying.Rmd.
 Select the **quantifying** link above to view the files.

 This work pretends it is answering questions for the National Oceanic and Atmospheric Administration agency.